-You can still have a life that involves traveling when you have a long term disability.
-The disability insurance companies may not like it, but being on long term disability doesn’t mean you are on house arrest.
-Traveling can be a little more complicated when you are receiving disability payments, but it is do-able with a bit of additional planning.
-Here is a helpful do and don’t list to help you if you are thinking about traveling while on long term disability.
+You can still have a life that involves traveling when you have a long-term disability.
+The disability insurance companies may not like it, but being on long-term disability doesn’t mean you are on house arrest.
+Traveling can be a little more complicated when receiving disability payments, but it is doable with additional planning.
+Here is a helpful do and don’t list to help you if you are thinking about traveling while on long-term disability.

 #1 Do Check Your Policy First

-The first thing you should do is review your long term disability policy, specifically looking for what the guidelines are for you to take a vacation.
+The first thing you should do is review your long-term disability policy, specifically looking for the guidelines for taking a vacation while receiving benefits.
 This will also depend on the type of vacation you intend to take.
 Some policies prohibit travel outside the country, even prohibiting cruises or travel to neighboring countries like Canada and Mexico.

 #2 Do Request Clearance From Your Doctor

-Let the doctors that are treating you know that you plan to take a trip and request clearance.
-It is never a good idea to travel without the consent of your doctor.
-Remember to get permission from all of your doctors, including therapists that may be performing physical therapy, occupational therapy, and speech therapy.
+Let the doctors treating you know that you plan to take a trip and request clearance.
+Travel without your doctor’s consent is never a good idea.
+Remember to get permission from all your doctors, including therapists performing physical therapy, occupational therapy, and speech therapy.
 These services are a part of your treatment plan, so be sure they are aware and give you clearance.

 #3 Do Make Sure You Have Plenty of Medications and Assistive Devices

-Along the same lines as getting permission from the doctor, you need to make sure that you have plenty of your medications and bring any assistive devices that you have been prescribed to aid with your disability.
-When traveling, you never know what may happen, so be prepared for anything.
+Along the same lines as getting permission from the doctor, you need to make sure you have plenty of your medications and bring any assistive devices you have been prescribed to aid with your disability.
+You never know what may happen when traveling, so be prepared for anything.

 #4 Do Make Sure You Have Completed All Paperwork Before You Leave

 If you have paperwork that needs to be completed before you leave for vacation, send everything to the insurance company before you go.
-The disability law that applies to most long term disability claims has very strict guidelines about turning in paperwork on time.
+The disability law that applies to most long-term disability claims has very strict guidelines about completing paperwork on time.
 Just as they hold the insurance companies accountable for late notices to you, they will hold you accountable if you miss a deadline because you were out of town.
 Missing deadlines will most likely cause your claim to be derailed or benefits canceled.
 Make sure you turn everything in before you leave.

 #5 Do Keep A Journal During Your Trip

-While on your trip, continue to write down your daily pain levels and symptoms in your journal.
-Vacations are a common way to help with your mental health but usually involve much more movement than your body is used to doing, which can cause more physical pain.
+While on your trip, document your daily pain levels and symptoms in your journal.
+Vacations are a common way to help with your mental health but usually involve much more movement than your body is used to, which can cause more physical pain.
 On the other hand, the movement might be good for you.
 Just keep good notes in your journal.

 #1 Don’t Trigger Surveillance